shenjun4hxsd/Unity-/第2章 Unity 常用 API/220-assetbundle.md

 Static Functions

-LoadFromFile	Synchronously loads an AssetBundle from a file on disk.
-LoadFromFileAsync	Asynchronously loads an AssetBundle from a file on disk.
+LoadFromFile	Synchronously loads an AssetBundle from a file on disk. 必须有UncompressedAssetBundle LoadFromFileAsync	Asynchronously loads an AssetBundle from a file on disk.
 LoadFromMemory	Synchronously create an AssetBundle from a memory region.
 LoadFromMemoryAsync	Asynchronously create an AssetBundle from a memory region.